Jakub-C-7/MiniRest/README.md

 ### /customerDetails/get
 A GET endpoint to retrieve a customer record by its `customerRef` which is passed in as a query parameter.

-The service will use the `CustomerDetailsRepository` interface as find the record in the database by its ID `customerRef`.
+The service will use the `CustomerDetailsRepository` interface to find the record in the database by its ID `customerRef`.

 If the record doesn't exist, a 404 Not Found response will be returned.